-It's maybe a bit weird I've chosen to write this post today considering I haven't really told anyone I'm pregnant.
-Family and friends know, but there's been no Instagram announcement, no public broadcast of any kind.
-(I'm expecting a few emails.)
-The reason I've chosen to out myself in this way is, I guess, because suddenly I understand how much it sucks to deal with pregnancy-related acne, and I want to help.
-Before now, I was blissfully unaware that every effective spot-busting ingredient I have relied on in the past (salicylic acid, benzoyl peroxide) would be off the table.
+The timing of writing this story was a bit weird, considering no one knew I was pregnant at the time.
+Family and friends knew, but there was no Instagram announcement or public broadcast of any kind.
+The reason I choose to out myself, I guess, was because suddenly I understood how much it sucked to deal with pregnancy-related acne, and I wanted to help.
+Before my experience, I was blissfully unaware that every effective spot-busting ingredient I have relied on in the past (including salicylic acid and benzoyl peroxide) would be off the table.

-Keep scrolling to see what it is.
+Keep scrolling to see what zit zapper I rediscovered.